cashubtc/awesome-cashu/README.md

 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
 - [Hashpool](https://github.com/vnprc/hashpool) is an accountless mining pool that uses ecash to represent mining shares.
 - [Hide a message in an emoji](https://github.com/paulgb/emoji-encoder) is a [site](https://emoji.paulbutler.org) that allows you to hide ecash in an emoji.
+- [Layer3 Press](https://layer3.press/welcome) is an unstoppable publishing service that allows people to easily receive Bitcoin Lightning and Cashu subscription payments with a built-in Coinos wallet.
 - [mcp-money](https://github.com/pablof7z/mcp-money) is an MCP (Model Context Protocol) money implementation for Nostr using NDK (Nostr Development Kit) with Cashu ecash functionality.
 - [Meme amigo](https://memeamigo.lol/) enables you to hide ecash in a meme.
 - [Morning Glory](https://github.com/hzrd149/morning-glory) is a paid blossom server that only stores blobs for a day.